kvan1231/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm currently a third year PhD student working under professor [Natalia Ivanova](https://sites.ualberta.ca/~ivanova1/) at the University of Alberta.
-My current research focuses on testing a more generalized and improved magnetic braking prescription described in [Van & Ivanova 2019](https://ui.adsabs.harvard.edu/abs/2019arXiv191105790V/abstract).
-Using [MESA](http://mesa.sourceforge.net/) and the resources provided by [Compute Canada](https://www.computecanada.ca/), I simulate a grid of initial binaries and compare the results to observed systems.
+Hi I'm Kenny and I have a passion for analytics and machine learning.
+I recently graduated with a Ph.D from the University of Alberta under the supervision of professor [Natalia Ivanova](https://sites.ualberta.ca/~ivanova1/).
+My research involved using a numerical simulations, statistical analysis and data visualization to model stellar systems resulting in numerous [scientific publications](#featured).
+Throughout my graduate research I gained experience in machine learning, data analysis, and high performance computing.
+I am currently looking to start a career in data analytics or machine learning.

 Image from [Jakub Ostrowski Photography.](https://www.jakubostrowski.com/)